-Georgia Water Science Center - Georgia Office
+South Atlantic Water Science Center - Georgia Office

 Geohydrology of Fractured Crystalline Rock of Northern Georgia

 with surface-water resources is limited because of the complexity of fractured-rock aquifers that underlie the region.
 A better understanding of the relation between the complex geology and ground-water resources in these areas is needed for water-resource managers and planners to develop effective management

 The primary objective is to evaluate the occurrence and quality of ground water in fractured crystalline rock of the Piedmont and Blue Ridge physiographic provinces of northern Georgia.
 Specific objectives are to: